yandex-cloud/docs/en/managed-clickhouse/operations/cluster-list.md

 [!INCLUDE [default-catalogue](../../_includes/default-catalogue.md)]

-To request a list of [!KEYREF PG] clusters in the default folder, run the command:
+To request a list of [!KEYREF CH] clusters in the default folder, run the command:

 ```
-$ yc managed-postgresql cluster list
+$ [!KEYREF yc-mdb-ch] cluster list

 +----------------------+---------------+-----------------------------+--------+---------+
 |          ID          |     NAME      |         CREATED AT          | HEALTH | STATUS  |